 This event is rain or shine, so please dress accordingly.
 Registration is encouraged, in case of changes on the day.

-Special thanks to National Fish and Wildlife Foundation, and the NY State Department of Environmental Conservation.
+Special thanks to National Fish and Wildlife Foundation and New York State Department of Environmental Conservation.

 Saturday, October 4, 10:00 am to 12:00 pm